Janusec/source.janusec.github.io/content/documentation/diagnose.md

 * Slave node use the correct time, error less than 60 seconds.
 * The `node_key` in `/usr/local/janusec/config.json` is the same with [Node Management](/documentation/node-management).

+### Log

+Log file is under /usr/local/janusec/log/

+### More Information

+If all above are OK, you can stop the janusec service, and switch to run it under console, to view more output:

+> #`systemctl stop janusec`
+> #`cd /usr/local/janusec`
+> #`./janusec`

+如果发现有错误输出，可通过QQ群（776900157）反馈。
+If error found, you can sent to the bottom email, or submit an issue on https://github.com/Janusec/janusec/issues

 ## Development